This post may contain affiliate links. Read my disclosure page here.

 Sheet pan cakes are so easy and quick to make and are a great option if you have a crowd to feed.
 This pumpkin spice cake recipe is that perfect balance of sweet and spice, and the cream cheese frosting is to die for!

-For more easy cake recipes, be sure to check out my Pecan Pie Cheesecake Bars and Carrot Cake Bars.
+Looking for more easy desserts?
+Check out my Pecan Pie Cheesecake Bars and Carrot Cake Bars.

 - Easy: This cake is so easy to make, just mix the batter, bake it in the sheet pan and then top with the most delicious cream cheese frosting.